 - Our reference library holds over 60,000 books, journals and reports covering all aspects of the historic environment, including Pevsner’s Buildings of England series; Victoria County History; selected Post Office and Kelly’s Directories and RCHME Inventory volumes.
 We add 1,000 new titles each year, and we have around 400 current journal subscriptions.

-As well as using our online resources, our researchers are welcome to visit our Search Room and Library in Swindon, Wiltshire.
+The Historic England reference library catalogue is also searchable via the Copac website for researchers.
+As well as using our online resources, researchers are welcome to visit our Search Room and Library in Swindon, Wiltshire.

 Also of interest...

 Zooarchaeologists study archaeological animal bones.
 We develop methods, conduct analyses and curate a modern comparative collection

 Archaeobotanists study archaeological plant remains.
 We develop methods, conduct analyses and curate modern comparative collections

 Osteoarchaeologists study archaeological human bones.
 We offer advice, conduct research and curate collections of Roman and medieval remains

 Our Research Report series includes research carried out by Historic England (formerly English Heritage) and on our behalf by other organisations.